 3) MAINTENANCE: to maintain the health of the post-periodontitis teeth over time.

-Contact us with no obligation for further information or to schedule a visit.
+Contact us with no obligation for further information or to schedule an appointment.

 To find out more

 What is periodontitis?